 Donner Summit, and tunnel #6, was the most difficult location for the railroad builders.
-The rock was hard, giving way only by inches.
-The workers hand drilled holes for black powder blasting, then later for nitroglycerine, a volitle stubstance that moved rock better but came with a terrible loss of life.
+The workers hand-drilled holes for black powder blasting, then later for nitroglycerine, a volatile substance that moved rock better but came with a terrible loss of life.

 Not only was the mountain a challenge but the rain and snow caused their own hazards and miserable working conditions.